Quickly exit this site by pressing the Escape key Leave this site

 3.8.4 **Where a police officer fails to receive two uninterrupted rest days in a period of 14 days, they will be entitled to an additional two periods of not less than 24 hours uninterrupted rest within the following two weeks which will be accommodated by the re-rostering of rest days in accordance with Regulation 24 Working Time Regulations 1998 and Police Regulations and Determinations 2003, as far as the exigencies of duty permit.

-3.8.2.1 There maybe occasions where the specific characteristics of the police service breach the weekly average limits (e.g. deployment of officers for exceptional events which would not be regarded as normal within the everyday activities of a police officer).
+3.8.5.1 There maybe occasions where the specific characteristics of the Police Service breach the weekly average limits (e.g. deployment of officers for exceptional events which would not be regarded as normal within the everyday activities of a police officer).
 Officers will not be able to refuse to attend for duty in such circumstances even if they are close to breaching the weekly average/rest intervals, etc.

-3.8.2.3 Rostering of rest days and non-working days - all scheduled days off for full time police officers are regarded as rest days.
-All part-time police officers and members of staff who are part-time or working a flexible or variable working pattern are entitled to two rest days per week.
+3.8.5.3 Rostering of rest days and non-working days - All scheduled days off for full time police officers are regarded as rest days.
+All part time police officers and members of staff who are part time or working a flexible or variable working pattern are entitled to 2 rest days per week.
 The days that are neither working days nor rest days are non-working days.
-The two weekly rest days should be scheduled on consecutive days wherever possible.
+The 2 weekly rest days should be scheduled on consecutive days wherever possible.
 The swapping of rest days and non-working days for the purpose of maximising time accrual on public holidays will not be allowed.

 3.9.1 There are special provisions in respect of young workers; those who have attained the minimum school leaving age but are under 18 years old.